texfaq/texfaq.github.io/FAQ-specials.md

 provide a human-friendly interface to the `\special`; for example, there's little point including a figure if you leave no gap for it in your text, and changing color proves to be a particularly fraught operation that requires real wizardry.
-LaTeX 2e has standard graphics and color packages that make figure inclusion, rotation and scaling, and color typesetting relatively straightforward, despite the rather daunting `\special` commands
+LaTeX2e has standard graphics and color packages that make figure inclusion, rotation and scaling, and color typesetting relatively straightforward, despite the rather daunting `\special` commands